rritec06/powerbi/Notebooks/Interview Questions/02_Power BI.md

        * FIXED

 51. How to Connect Oracle Database from PowerBI ?
-    1.Host:PortNumber/SID
+    1. Host:PortNumber/SID
 52. What can you do within the PowerBI Desktop Query Settings Pane?
-    1.Rename a Query step
+    1. Rename a Query step
-    2.Delete a Query step
+    2. Delete a Query step
-    3.Delete from one Query step to the end
+    3. Delete from one Query step to the end
-    4.Reorder the steps
+    4. Reorder the steps
 53. When you are creating a formula in the Power Query Editor, what does IntelliSense provide a list of ?
-    1.Columns
+    1. Columns
-    2.Tables
+    2. Tables
-    3.Functions
+    3. Functions
 54. Which data type can be uploaded directly to PowerBI.com?
-    1.Excel Files
+    1. Excel Files
-    2.Comma-Seperated Value (CSV) Files
+    2. Comma-Seperated Value (CSV) Files
     3.PowerBI Desktop Files
 55. In the Power Query Editor, you have selected multiple columns.
 How do you set them all to the whole number data type ?
      Click Data Type Any and Select the Whole Number
 56.